-I am a Professor of Politics and International Affairs at the Woodrow Wilson School and the Politics Department at Princeton University.
+I am a Professor of Politics and International Affairs at the Princeton School of Public and International Affairs and the Politics Department at Princeton University.
 I joined the Princeton faculty in 2003 after receiving my PhD in Political Science from UC Berkeley.
-I currently serve as Associate Chair in the Politics Department and I am co-director of the Princeton Workshop on Post-Communist Politics.
+I am co-director of the Princeton Workshop on Post-Communist Politics.

 My main current research interests are in comparative political behavior with a focus on authoritarian and post-authoritarian regimes.
 I have also worked on comparative and international political economy of Eastern Europe and Latin America, and on democratization and democratic backsliding, with a focus on the role of electoral behavior and political parties.